rustamovjavohir/FastApiBuilder/README.md

 ## License

-FastAPI Crafter is open-source software licensed under the MIT License.
+FastApiFy is open-source software licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---